Holoscope: Open and Lightweight Telescope & Honeypot Platform

 \subsubsection{Traffic temporal profile}

 \Cref{fig:timeline_combined} illustrates the temporal evolution of flows received by each IP address across sensors.
 We define a flow by its standard 5-tuple.
-In each sensor, we monitor a /24 subnet with only the darknet module enabled (red curves; solid line denotes average).
+For each sensor, we monitor a /24 subnet with only the darknet module enabled (red curves; the solid line denotes the average).
 On average, each IP observes approximately 10\textsuperscript{4} flows per day, with fluctuations reflecting variations in external sender activity.

 The darknet at sensor $E$ emerges as a clear outlier, receiving roughly three to four times more flows than other sensors with a distinct periodic pattern.
-Manual inspection reveals significantly higher backscatter traffic -- TCP SYN/ACK packets from potential DDoS attack victims where adversaries spoof random source IP addresses.
+Manual inspection reveals significantly higher backscatter traffic -- TCP SYN/ACK packets from potential DDoS attack victims where adversaries spoof random source IP addresses, mainly from source ports 53, 80, and 443.
 Since the $E$ address space resembles private ranges such as 192.168.0.0/16, senders may inadvertently or intentionally select a similar address.

-During the observation period in \Cref{fig:timeline_combined}, we activated a basic L4 responder in a /28 subnet within sensors $A1$ and $H$ at the beginning of August, deactivating them around mid-September.
-Immediately after activation, flows increased sharply, peaking above 3$\cdot$10\textsuperscript{5} per day.
+During the period shown in \Cref{fig:timeline_combined}, we activated twice a basic L4 responder in a /28 subnet within sensors $A_1$ and $H$ in August (grey period).
+They observe an increase in traffic flows, peaking above 10\textsuperscript{5} per day.
 While similarly configured, the sensors received different traffic volumes, with $A_1$ receiving about twice the traffic (note y-log scale).
 This confirms that active responders change traffic profiles, and \sysname{} enables observations from multiple, geographically diverse vantage points.